 Thanks for your support!

-MT MAUNGANUI PRIMARY SCHOOL BOARD OF TRUSTEES
+MT MAUNGANUI PRIMARY SCHOOL BOARD

 The Board of Trustees (BOT) are a group of elected parents who govern our school.
 It is their responsibility, along with the principal, to provide clear direction for the school’s future.
 The BOT help ensure quality learning takes place within our great school.

 The Mount Maunganui Primary School Board of Trustees are proud to be working to help shape the future of the children in our community through their governance of the school.
 The Board strives to provide modern and safe learning environments and tools to support the school’s teaching teams and to inspire and motivate our students to aim higher by learning to raise their aspirations.